kevinlondon/kevinlondon.github.io/_drafts/advice-for-job-hunt.md

 example endpoint, how to handle background processing for any files that are uploaded, and what steps you'd take to prevent things from going wrong.

-### It's okay if you don't know the answer right away
+### You don't have to know the answer right away

 Interviewers want to test you with the technical questions and there's no expectation that you'll solve it quickly.
+Take your time and work through it.

-The interviewer may want to see how you perform under pressure.
-Take your time and work through it a bit at a time.
 No one expects that you'll know the answer right away.
 They want to see your process and if they can work with you to get to the answer.

 ### Futher Reading